 Q. What are SAT Subject Tests?
 Do I need them?
 If so, how many?

-A. SAT Subject Tests are exams which test applicants’ knowledge and readiness for college.
+A. The Scholastic Aptitude Test (SAT) Subject Tests are exams which test applicants’ knowledge and readiness for college.
 The applicant should ideally choose a subject which can showcase his/her proficiency in the field and exhibit his/her interests.
 These are scored like any SAT section on 800.
 Each test is one hour long and the subjects offered are Math, Physics, Chemistry, Biology, US History, World History, English Literature, Spanish and French.

 Q. How do I register for SAT?

 A. The SAT Test and SAT Subject Tests are all under CollegeBoard.
 So to register for these tests, applicants must create a free CollegeBoard account on www.collegeboard.org and register for the tests.

 Q.When is the best time to take the SAT Test?

 A. The October or December of the 11th grade is the ideal time to give the SAT Test the first time.
 You are under less stress than when in the 12th grade.
 This time slot also gives you time to re-give the test if required and also saves enough time for SAT Subject Tests.

 Q. When is the best time to take the SAT Subject Tests?